airsonic/airsonic-docs/install/windows.md

 - Startup directory = `C:\Program Files\Airsonic`
 - Arguments = `-Dairsonic.home="C:\\Program Files\\Airsonic" -Dserver.port=4040`

 Open the `Shutdown` tab and remove all the flags in the checkboxes excepted the one for `Generate Contral-C`.
-Set the timeout to `300000`.

-> **NOTE**: This very long timeout (5 minutes) is needed, as Airsonic takes some time to shutdown properly.

 That's it, you're ready to start the Windows Service by typing `net start Airsonic` in your command prompt or PowerShell console.